-No. EAC Condition Implementation Status Compliance Status Description of both of these Orders.
-Refer to EAC Condition 02 for additional information.
-EAC 69 Fisheries and Aquatic Habitat Management Plan; Completed In Compliance Fisheries and Aquatic Habitat Management is described in Section 4.5 of the CEMP.
-The draft and final Fisheries and Aquatic Habitat Management Plan was submitted to regulatory agencies, governments, and Aboriginal Groups on October 17, 201, and June 1, 2015, respectively.
+No. EAC Condition Implementation Status Compliance Status Description CEMP EAC 69 · Contaminated Sites Management Plan; Completed In Compliance Contaminated Sites Management is described in Section 4.3 of the CEMP.
+EAC 69 Erosion Prevention and Sediment Control Plan; Completed In Compliance Erosion Prevention and Sediment Control Management is described in Section 4.4 of the CEMP.
+EAC 69 Fisheries and Aquatic Habitat Management Plan; Completed In Compliance The Fisheries and Aquatic Habitat Management Plan is described in Section 4.5 of the CEMP.
 EAC 69 Fuel Handling and Storage Management Plan; Completed In Compliance Fuel Handling and Storage Management is described in Section 4.6 of the CEMP.
-EAC 69 • Groundwater Protection Plan; Completed In Compliance Groundwater Protection is described in Section 4.7 of the CEMP.
-EAC 69 • Hazardous Waste Management Plan; Completed In Compliance Hazardous Waste Management is described in Section 4.8 of the CEMP.
-EAC 69 • Heritage Resources Management Plan; Completed In Compliance Heritage Resource Management is descried in Section 4.9 of the CEMP.
-The draft and final Heritage Resources Management Plan was submitted to the Archaeology Branch of FLNR, and Aboriginal Groups on October 17, 2014, and June 5, 2015, respectively.
-EAC 69 Ice Management Plan; Completed In Compliance Ice Management is described in Section 4.10 of the CEMP.
-BC Hydro will retain a QP to develop and implement a Head Pond Ice Monitoring Plan for the Stage 2 diversion phase of construction.
-EAC 69 • Noise and Vibration Management Plan; Completed In Compliance Noise and Vibration Management is described in Section 4.11 of the CEMP.
-EAC 69 • Smoke Management Plan; Completed In Compliance Appendix A of the CEMP contains the Smoke Management Plan.
-EAC 69 • Soil Management, Site Restoration, and Revegetation Plan; Completed In Compliance Appendix H of the CEMP contains the Soil Management, Site Restoration, and Revegetation Plan EAC 69 • Spill Prevention and Response Plan; Completed In Compliance Spill Prevention and Response is described in Section 4.13 of the CEMP.
-EAC 69 Surface Water Quality Management Completed In Compliance Surface Water Quality Management is described in
+EAC 69 · Groundwater Protection Plan; Completed In Compliance Groundwater Protection is described in Section 4.7 of the CEMP.
+EAC 69 · Hazardous Waste Management Plan; Completed In Compliance Hazardous Wastes Management is described in Section 4.8 of the CEMP.
+EAC 69 · Heritage Resources Management Plan; Completed In Compliance Heritage Resource Management is described in Section 4.9 of the CEMP.
+EAC 69 · Ice Management Plan; Completed In Compliance Ice Management is described in Section 4.10 of the CEMP.
+BC Hydro will retain a QP to develop and implement a Head Pond Ice Monitoring Plan for the Stage 2 diversion stage of construction.
+EAC 69 · Noise and Vibration Management Plan; Completed In Compliance Noise and Vibration Management is described in Section 4.11 of the CEMP.
+EAC 69 · Smoke Management Plan; Completed In Compliance Appendix A of the CEMP contains the Smoke Management Plan EAC 69 Soil Management, Site Restoration, and Revegetation Plan; Completed In Compliance Appendix H of the CEMP contains the Soil Management, Site Restoration, and Revegetation Plan EAC 69 · Spill Prevention and Response Plan; Completed In Compliance Spill Prevention and Response is described in Section 4.13 of the CEMP.
+EAC 69 Surface Water Quality Management Plan; Completed In Compliance Surface Water Quality Management is described in Section 4.14 of the CEMP.